pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/what-is-pboml.md

 ## Varied content

-The nature of the OPBO's work imposes a great variety of content in the published documents: rich text, graphics and tables are legion.
+The nature of the OPBO's work imposes a great variety of content in the published documents: rich text, charts and tables are legion.

 Although PBOML makes extensive use of it in its text slices, the use of a simple markup language (e.g. Markdown) as the only support is too limiting.
 The use of a predefined structure is also necessary because of the constraint listed earlier of inserting and machine-reading data and metadata in documents.